Codecademy/docs/content/swift/concepts/protocols/terms/comparable/comparable.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **Comparable** protocol in Swift is used to define a sort order for instances of a type.
-> To add Comparable conformance to your custom types, define the < and == operators as static methods of your types.
+The **`Comparable`** protocol in Swift is used to define a sort order for instances of a type.
+To add `Comparable` conformance to custom types, define the < and == operators as static methods of those types.

 ## Syntax